 Don Summerville Scholarship

-Toronto Community Housing is working with our development partners Context Developments Inc. and RioCan, together with Applegrove Community Complex to deliver the Don Summerville Scholarship program.
+Toronto Community Housing is working with our development partners Context Developments Inc. and RioCan Living, together with Applegrove Community Complex to deliver the Don Summerville Scholarship Program.
 This program supports tenants to pursue post-secondary courses and recognizes the commitment of tenants to contributing to their community, bettering the world around them and cultivating change in their career field of interest.
 Scholarships are intended for full-time and part-time students with the goal of obtaining a degree or academic certificate.

-Information about the next round of scholarships will be distributed to tenants and posted on this webpage as it becomes available.
+Information about this round of scholarships will be distributed to tenants in a mail out and on our Don Summerville social media platforms.

 Don Summerville Employment